sibaprasad12/UIUX/CSS.md

 # CSS Tutorial (https://www.tutorialrepublic.com/css-tutorial/)

 - It stands for Cascading Style Sheet
 - It is used to style the HTML page
+- HTML is just a layut of webpage and we add style to webpage using CSS.
 - Before CSS, style is added to all the html page and it become very huge and also difficult to maintain.

 ## What can you do with CSS

-- easily apply same style rules on multiple elements.
+- Easily apply same style rules on multiple elements.
-- control the presentation of multiple pages of a website with a single style sheet.
+- Control the presentation of multiple pages of a website with a single style sheet.
-- present the same page differently on different devices.
+- Present the same page differently on different devices.
-- style dynamic states of elements such as hover, focus, etc. that isn't possible otherwise.
+- Style dynamic states of elements such as hover, focus, etc. that isn't possible otherwise.
-- change the position of an element on a web page without changing the markup.
+- Change the position of an element on a web page without changing the markup.
-- alter the display of existing HTML elements.
+- Alter the display of existing HTML elements.
-- transform elements like scale, rotate, skew, etc. in 2D or 3D space.
+- Transform elements like scale, rotate, skew, etc. in 2D or 3D space.
-- create animations and transitions effects without using any JavaScript.
+- Create animations and transitions effects without using any JavaScript.
-- create print friendly version of your web pages.
+- Create print friendly version of your web pages.

 ## Advantages of Using CSS

-- CSS Save Lots of Time
+- CSS Save lots of time
 - Easy Maintenance
 - Pages Load Faster
 - Superior Styles to HTML
 - Multiple Device Compatibility

 ## How to include CSS in html page

 - There are 3 ways to do this

 1. Inline styles — Using the style attribute in the HTML start tag
 2. Embedded styles — Using the <style> element in the head section of a document
 3. External style sheets — Using the <link> element, pointing to an external CSS file

 ## Inline Styles

 ```
     <h1 style="color:red; font-size:30px;">This is a heading</h1>
     <p style="color:green; font-size:22px;">This is a paragraph.</p>
     <div style="color:blue; font-size:14px;">This is some text content.</div>
 ```

 ## Embedded styles

 ```
     <html lang="en">
     <head>